woodywff/darts_pt_pp_tf/README.md

 ## The main storyline
 - We prepare primary operations (op).
 - With op at hand, we are free to construct Cells.
-Normal Cell with stride = 1, Reduction Cell with stride = 2.
+Normal Cell with `stride=1`, Reduction Cell with `stride=2`.
 - Define the Kernel network which is piles of Cells.
-- Encapsulate the Kernel network with the Shell network who has two more trainable parameters --- alphas.
+- Encapsulate the Kernel network with the Shell network who has two more trainable parameters --- `alphas`.
 - Searching process:
     - Update the trainable parameters of Kernel.
-    - Update alphas in Shell.
+    - Update `alphas` in Shell.
     - Save the best-searched Cells.
 - Training process:
     - Reconstruct the Kernel network with searched Cells.